krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 More information regarding configuration of this plugin can be found in the documentation here: https://docs.krokedil.com/article/298-klarna-shipping-service-for-woocommerce.

 == Changelog ==
+= 2020.08.12    - version 0.2.0 =
+* Enhancement   - Display KCO checkout even if order total is 0.
+This is needed to save tms data correctly in Woo order.

 = 2020.04.09    - version 0.1.6 =
 * Enhancement   - Added support for special signs (åäö) get formatted correctly to the order.
 * Enhancement   - Allow plugins to add setting to KSS shipping method.